plone/plone.app.caching/README.txt

 responses.

-Yet another solution involves intercepting the request and dynamically adding a special header to the anonymous request and then using Vary to add this to the cache key.
-Examples of this last solution for both Squid and Varnish are included in this package [XXX - not done yet]
+Yet another solution involves intercepting the request and dynamically adding a special ``X-Anonymous`` header to the anonymous request and then using Vary in split view responses to add this header to the cache key.
+Examples of this last solution for both Squid and Varnish are included in this package.
+[XXX - not done yet]